Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Results and discussion

 We examine the case when the two Ne\textsuperscript{+} ions are both initially in the state with a vacancy in $2p_0$, that is $\ket{\psi_i} = \ket{1s2p_0^{-1}, 1s2p_0^{-1} }$.
 To explore how scattering yields depend on atomic arrangement, we consider three geometries for the relative orientation vector $\hat{\boldsymbol{R}} = \hat{x}, \hat{y}, \hat{z}$.
 In particular, the $\hat{y}$ and $\hat{z}$ cases serve as analogs to Young’s double-slit experiment, with the two Ne\textsuperscript{+} ions acting as scattering centers illuminated by an incident coherent x-ray pulse.

-We explore two spatial separations, $R = 10 \lambda_{in}$ and $R\rightarrow0$, where $\lambda_{in} = 2\pi/ k_{in}$ is the incident x-ray wavelength.
+We explore two spatial separations, $R = 10 \lambda_{in}$ and $R\rightarrow0$, where $\lambda_{in} = 2\pi/ k_{in}$ is the incident x-ray wavelength ($\lambda_{in}\sim 27.57$ a.u.).
 These two limits respectively correspond to cases where the x-ray can and cannot resolve the inter-atomic structure.
-Additionally, we examine the system’s response under two different pulse intensities corresponding to pulse areas of $Q = 2\pi$ and $Q = \pi$, representing the two extremes of Rabi oscillations.
+Additionally, we examine the system’s response under three different pulse intensities corresponding to pulse areas of $Q = 2\pi$ and $Q = \pi$, representing the two extremes of Rabi oscillations and an intermediate pulse area $Q = 1.5\pi$.
 A $2\pi$ pulse (intensity $I \sim 2.1\times 10^{18}$ W/cm\textsuperscript{2}) drives a full Rabi cycle—exciting each Ne\textsuperscript{+} ion from $\ket{1}$ to $\ket{3}$ and then back—while a $\pi$ pulse (intensity $I \sim 5.2\times 10^{17}$ W/cm\textsuperscript{2}) inverts the population.